hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 More and more steps until he finally reaches the top.

+In a moment of doubt, he realized he was scared.
+The end of his quest was right behind that door.
+That was scary.
+What truths lay behind?
+You dare take a peek behind the courting of existence?

+He has been living his life in an unconscious level.
+Like within someone else's epic tale.
+An important role but not sure if as the protagonist or the antagonist.

+I'm here because of my matricide.
+Or Jake.
+I have forgotten the face of my father.

+And all for what?
+What if nobody was there?

+Maybe this strange place of despair is another world's hell.

+I am already dead, that's got to be it.

+Death, yet not for you.
+The man in black has said with a smirk at the Golgotha by the sea.
+That horrible smirk, gods damn you!

+Thinking too much ahead is no good.
+I might as well just put an end to this journey.

+He draws his weapons and goes up.

 There is a bookcase full of books and a strange typing machine on a desk, with a piece of yellow paper and a writing in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he